haziq21/gform-to-quizlet/README.md

 # Google form to Quizlet quiz

-In preperation for O-Levels, my Computing class received Google forms to recap Computing terminology — (generally) one form for each chapter of the O-Level Computing textbook.
+In preperation for O-Levels, my Computing class received Google forms to recap Computing terminology (one form for each chapter of the O-Level Computing textbook).

 ![Questions from the Google form](questions.png)